How to Create a Remote Controlled Scoreboard

 Control panel for an online scoreboard

 You will use this control panel to control the scores.
+For detailed customization options (team names, colors, logos, layouts), see our scoreboard customization guide.

 💡 You can share the URL of the control panel to give someone else the ability to change scores.
 Click the "Share scorekeeping link" button to copy the link or generate a QR code for easy sharing.